gargikulkarni1706/quirk/README.md

 - [@micheleriva](https://github.com/micheleriva) for the Italian translation 🇮🇹
 - [@Jolg42](https://github.com/jolg42) for the French translation 🇫🇷
 - [@Buricescu](https://github.com/Buricescu) for the Romanian translation 🇷🇴
+- [@gargikulkarni1706](https://github.com/gargikulkarni1706) for the changing a few styles from India

 ## Running Locally